Eclipse IDE Integration

 The Squish IDE is a stand-alone IDE based on Eclipse.
 To integrate Squish into an previously installed Eclipse, install the Squish Eclipse Integration plugin.
 The Eclipse integration works with Eclipse 3.7 or later and requires that at least one scripting language editor is installed.

-version is 5.1.0 or higher.
+$(version) must be 5.1.0 or higher.
 Download the file to your local disk.
 You do not need to unpack it.

 To install the Squish Eclipse Integration Plugin in Eclipse: